Indian Law

 Are e-contracts legally valid in India?

 Yes.
 Under Section 10A of the IT Act 2000, a contract cannot be deemed unenforceable solely because it was formed through electronic communication.
-The Indian Contract Act 1872 also does not require contracts to be on paper, so e-contracts meet all legal requirements when they include free consent, competent parties, lawful consideration, and lawful object.
+The Indian Contract Act 1872 also does not require contracts to be on paper.
+This is subject to the provisions of the Indian Contract Act 1872 and other applicable local regulations, which define the rights, obligations, and legal remedies available to the contracting parties.

 What types of contracts cannot be executed electronically in India?